larrycustodio/phaser-spacehipster/README.md

 ## Contributing

-Please report any bugs or add requests on [Github Issues](https://github.com/belohlavek/phaser-es6-boilerplate/issues).
+Please report any bugs or add requests on [Github Issues](https://github.com/chrisbremmer/phaser-es6-boilerplate/issues).

-## About me

-My name is Daniel Belohlavek: I'm from Buenos Aires, Argentina and I love to derp around and code silly snippets.
-You can follow me on Twitter [@dbhvk](http://twitter.com/dbhvk)

 ## License

 This project is released under the MIT License.